Storytelling at its Best

 David O'Keefe, Canadian Best Selling Author

-I primarily specialize in thrillers in three genres.
+I primarily specialize in thrillers across three genres.
 The first is romantic thrillers with books such as Brian's Stolen Dream and Parminder's Legacy.
 My romantic thrillers tend to deal with the human challenges of modern relationships and in particular interracial.
 I myself am Irish Canadian and have been married to a Punjabi woman for almost twenty years.
 We have lived through our own challenges in this world and raised two beautiful daughters.
-In these books I deal with the concept of love finding its roots and battling over time to build a garden despite the obstacles.
+In these books, I deal with the concept of love finding its roots and battling over time to build a garden despite the obstacles.

-My second genre is Suspense and Horror Thrillers, such as the Comatose Diaries and Grindhouse Canada.
+My second genre is Suspense and Horror Thrillers, such as The Comatose Diaries and Grindhouse Canada.
 I write these in the old school style, heavy on the story build and the suspense.
-They are more along the lines of the great 1970's legends such as the Exorcists and the Omen.
-I often incorporate concepts such as nature as an active participant in this world, as well as God, Gaia and the Devil and the incredible spiritual capabilities of our native Indians.
+They are more along the lines of the great 1970s legends such as the Exorcists and the Omen.
+I often incorporate concepts such as nature as an active participant in this world, as well as God, Gaia, and the Devil, and the incredible spiritual capabilities of our native Indians.
 I don't do slasher books.
-In my opinion, it is simply low brow writing.
+In my opinion, it is simply low-brow writing.

 My third genre is Apocalyptic stories.
 These stories reflect my view of how our world may come to an end.
 It's based on the hundreds of horror movies I've watched, often in the middle of the night as well as the hundreds of books I have read on the subject.
-In my books I apply my own creative mind as to how our story may one day end.
+In my books, I apply my own creative mind as to how our story may one day end.

 I write from the heart and soul.
 I'm a natural storyteller.
 I do this because I want others to find the same joy in reading as I did when I was young.
 In my youth, my first book was Lord of the Rings, a gift from my father.
 From the day I picked that book up, I never stopped reading.
 I had always hoped that one day I could inspire someone to feel the same way about reading as I did then.